 Considering your clients prefer to engage with complete cleaning agencies, hard floor maintenance is crucial for extensive janitorial services.

-You must therefore be skilled in all cleaning and tough floor maintenance areas.
+You must therefore be skilled in all cleaning and rugged floor maintenance areas.

 Many floor care procedures are covered in this training course, including burnishing, scrubbing, polishing, washing and re-coating, scraping and bleaching, and much more.